First Things to Know about TouchDesigner

 Create a Movie File In TOP and on the File parameter select + and select

 Count.mov.
 Movie File In TOP plays in its default Sequential Play Mode continuously regardless of the timeline position, which you can see if you reduce the Speed parameter.

-However if you set its Play Mode menu parameter to "Locked to Timeline", the frame number of the movie and Timeline will stay in sync where the first frame of the movie will be seen at frame 1 always, and you can scrub.
+However if you set its Play Mode menu parameter to "Locked to Timeline", the frame number of the movie and Timeline will stay in sync where the first frame of the movie will be seen at frame 1 always, and you can scrub the timeline.

 Create an Animation Component.
 By default it outputs a CHOP with no channels.
 Now right-click on the node and select Edit Animation... (or press Edit Animation... in its parameter dialog).